Kensington (Vic.)

 Kensington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Kensington's dwelling structure, as per the latest Census, consisted of 17.2% houses and 82.8% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Kensington was at 18.6%, with mortgaged dwellings at 31.2% and rented ones at 50.2%.
-The median monthly mortgage repayment in Kensington was $2,162, higher than Melbourne metro's $2,000.
-The median weekly rent figure in Kensington was $416, compared to Melbourne metro's $390.
+Kensington's dwelling structure, as per the latest Census, consisted of 17.2% houses and 82.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Kensington stood at 18.6%, with mortgaged dwellings at 31.2% and rented dwellings at 50.2%.
+The median monthly mortgage repayment in the area was $2,162, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Kensington was $416, compared to Melbourne metro's $390.
 Nationally, Kensington's mortgage repayments were significantly higher at $2,162 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing